 “Infertility wrecks families both finically and emotionally,” Houghton said.
 “By the time couples consider a surrogate, they’ve already been through countless expensive fertility treatments and failed IVF cycles.
 These are couples that need to know how they can reach their goal of being parents.
 They need some practical information about how they’re going to afford this.”

 Renee Michaels had her first baby via surrogacy in 2013.
 She agrees that managing the costs of a journey as their biggest concern.
 “After seven long years trying to conceive a family, my husband and I had little left to lose,” she said.
 “Failed fertility treatments and IVF cycles had left us emotionally and financially exhausted.
 International surrogacy seemed like a last-ditch effort.”

 “Of course this was long before surrogacy had become so popular in the media.
 What we knew about surrogacy was that it was obscure and expensive.
 We never considered hiring a ‘gestational carrier’ because, having spent nearly all our savings trying on IVF, we assumed it was financially out of our reach.”

-Michaels found the Surrogacy Guide, and realized the option could be within reach.
+Michaels found the Surrogacy Cost Guide and realized the option could be within reach.
 “I’ll never forget that first video call we had with Sensible Surrogacy.
 Bill told us about his own experience with surrogacy, and we could hear his babies in the background….
 We somehow knew we had found the way to complete our family.”